GOALS

 A statement of vision or commitment:

-The creation and maintenance of an accessibility task force or institution-wide accessibility group
+The creation and maintenance of a web accessibility task force or institution-wide accessibility group

 Institutional leadership is provided to establish an accessibility task force or advisory group.
-The group is typically charged to oversee changes to the institutional accessibility climate and tasked to develop and enact, or recommend, accessibility initiatives.
-This group ensures that relevant stakeholders provide input and that multiple perspectives are present in the planning and development of enterprise-wide accessibility efforts.
+This group is typically charged with and given the authority to oversee changes to the institutional accessibility climate and tasked to recommend, develop and/or enact accessibility initiatives.
+This group ensures that multiple perspectives are present in the planning and development of institution-wide accessibility efforts.
+This includes those who will recommend initiatives, design or create accessible content, those who will engage in the institution’s accessibility work, and consume the end product.

 The creation of an institutional policy on web accessibility

 The institution has a published policy on web accessibility.
 This policy defines the standard to which the institutional web pages will adhere.
 (Sample components for a comprehensive policy are detailed in indicator #2).
-It is anticipated that institution-wide policies such as this also appears in documents across the institution (e.g., employee handbooks, student government guidelines, faculty senate rules).
-Ideally, institutional web accessibility policy would stem from governing boards (Trustees, Board of Regents) however, when this is not the case, institutions will need to enact local policies.
+It is anticipated that institution-wide policies such as this also appear in central administrative policy documents such as employee handbooks, student government guidelines, or faculty senate rules.
+Ideally, institutional web accessibility policy would stem from governing boards; however, when this is not the case, institutions will need to enact local policies.
+As with any policy, enforcement is necessary to ensure its effectiveness.

-The creation of an enterprise-wide accessibility action plan
+The creation of an institution-wide accessibility action plan

-Institutional leadership has an established plan detailing how they will meet their vision for accessibility as stated in their policy.
-This includes both current and future accessibility efforts.
+Institutional leadership has an established plan detailing how they will meet the vision of accessibility stated in the policy.
+(If there is no institutional policy, it is still imperative that a written action plan detail the work of the institution).
+An accessibility action plan includes both current and future accessibility efforts.
 This plan should be directly linked to the strategic goals of an institution.
-This plan can be stand alone or part of a full business prospectus.
+This plan can stand alone or be part of a full business prospectus.
 (Sample components for an implementation plan are detailed in indicator #2.)

 Resources are available for web accessibility efforts

-Members of leadership (i.e., governing boards, institutional leaders) plan for and commit the necessary resources to ensure the success of their action plan.
+Administration plans for and commits the necessary resources to ensure the success of their action plan.
 This includes resources of time, money, materials, and personnel.

 Visibility, promotion, and communication of web accessibility efforts

 Statements regarding the institution’s vision, leadership, and commitment to web accessibility are evident.
-Ongoing communication about the plan and the administration’s dedication to it reinforces its importance and keeps the message from being lost.
-The target audience includes faculty, staff, students, and the community outside the institution.
+Ongoing communication and status updates about the plan and the administration’s dedication to it reinforces its importance and keeps the message from being lost.
+The target audience includes faculty, staff, students, and especially the community outside the institution.

 Benchmark B: Relevant Stakeholder Participation

-Including relevant personnel in the planning, implementation, and maintenance of web accessibility helps gather vital input necessary for success, fosters ownership across stakeholders, and assists in sustaining the goal of an accessible web presence.
-Faculty, staff, and students are indeed stakeholders as they are involved in the development, maintenance or use of institutional web content.
-Stakeholder knowledge and ownership of their role is important, as each will likely have different responsibilities in promoting overall accessibility.
-Stakeholders might include technical staff who design accessible web pages, faculty who identify and upload accessible materials into course management tools, staff who create accessible documents intended for the web, procurement staff who ensure that institutional purchases meet the accessibility standard, and individuals with disabilities who provide feedback on the outcomes.
-The participation of all these diverse individuals is key to success and is one metric of the vision and commitment of leadership to the end goal of enterprise-wide accessibility.
+Including relevant personnel in the planning, implementation, and maintenance of web accessibility provides vital input, fosters ownership across stakeholders, and assists in sustaining the goal of an accessible web presence.
+Faculty, staff, and students are stakeholders as they are involved in the development, maintenance or use of institutional web content.
+Stakeholder knowledge and ownership of their role is important, as each will likely have slightly different responsibilities in planning for and achieving overall accessibility.
+These responsibilities encompass wide-ranging behaviors, including technical staff who design accessible web pages, faculty who identify and upload accessible materials into course management tools, staff who create accessible documents intended for the web, procurement staff who ensure that institutional purchases meet the accessibility standard, and individuals with disabilities who provide feedback on the outcomes.
+The participation of all these diverse individuals is an important key for success and underscores the vision and commitment of leadership to the end goal of institution-wide accessibility.

 Evidence of this benchmark may include:

-An array of accessibility stakeholders participate in strategic planning and continuous improvement
+Individuals who represent the full range of stakeholders participate in institution-wide planning and continuous improvement

-In order to ensure that plans are created and sustained with the needs of many different groups in mind, many different stakeholders to participate in the development of the plan, to provide feedback, and to be fully involved in its implementation.
+In order to ensure that plans are created and sustained with the needs of many different groups in mind, many different stakeholders are asked to participate in the development of the plan, to provide feedback, and to be fully involved in its implementation.
 This can be done at a committee or individual level.
-Stakeholders that commonly participate in enterprise-wide web accessibility planning include; staff from administrative units, central IT, student services, the disability resource office, representative faculty and staff members, accessibility specialists, and individuals with disabilities.
+Stakeholders that commonly participate in institution-wide web accessibility planning include: staff from administrative units, central IT, student services, the disability resource office, representative faculty and staff members, accessibility specialists, and individuals with disabilities.
 At times individuals from risk management, procurement offices, sponsored programs, human resources, or university council are also invited participants.
+Not all members need to be accessibility experts.

 Personnel engage in professional development that includes or is focused on web accessibility

-Evidence of institutional vision for sustained accessibility can, in part, be found in systems of training and professional development nurtured by those in leadership.
-Faculty, staff, and technology specialists are provided with, and take advantage of, the training necessary to fulfill their responsibilities.
+Faculty, staff, technology specialists and students who create web content are provided with, and take advantage of, the training necessary to fulfill their responsibilities.
 As technology changes and the role of the personnel change, provision is made to ensure that they maintain the required level of knowledge and skills so they may respond with accessible products.

 Faculty, staff and students take responsibility for web accessibility outcomes within their purview

-Stakeholders understand their unique roles and responsibilities with respect to developing and maintaining an accessible web presence and are empowered to fulfill those responsibilities.
-Those in leadership have created a culture where there are expectations for the fulfillment of these unique responsibilities.
+All stakeholders understand their unique roles and responsibilities with respect to developing and maintaining an accessible web presence and are empowered to fulfill those responsibilities.
+Those in leadership have created a culture where there are expectations for the fulfillment of these responsibilities.
 This can be documented through role statements, evidence of training, and mechanisms for accessibility feedback from students and staff with disabilities.

 Systems are present for individuals to provide feedback on the implementation and outcomes of web accessibility

-Those in leadership sanction the creation of feedback systems so that stakeholders are encouraged to provide opinions on progress and implementation of the accessibility plan.
-Consumers of the institution’s web site have a mechanism to report on the accessibility of institutional web pages that they visit.
+Those in leadership sanction the creation of feedback systems that encourage faculty, staff, students, and task force members to provide opinions on progress and implementation of the accessibility plan.
+Consumers of the institution’s web site also have mechanisms to report on the accessibility of institutional web pages they visit.
+Feedback is reviewed and utilized throughout the planning, development and assessment cycles.

 Indicator #2: Planning and Implementation

 Web accessibility requires strategic planning.
-Policies and procedures are established and a systematic plan for accessibility is developed, instituted, and carried out across the organization.
+Administrators must establish policies and procedures along with a systematic plan to develop, institute, and maintain web accessibility across the organization.

 Benchmark A: Inclusion of Key Personnel